BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 %globalpoint.global_knownusers.left:100%
 ```

-### Tag Variable
+### Tag Placeholder

-This variable displays whether the player has a tag or not.
+This placeholder displays whether the player has a tag or not.
-The variable will return true or false by default.
+The placeholder will return true or false by default.
 If you add papiMode to the instruction it will return yes or no.
-You can translate the papiMode's result by changing the values of `condition_variable_met` and `condition_variable_not_met`
+You can translate the papiMode's result by changing the values of `condition_placeholder_met` and `condition_placeholder_not_met`
 in the messages.yml config.

 ```